- Solicitors For Business

 - About Us

 Claim Compensation if you are a Victim of SIM Swap Fraud

-If you have fallen victim to SIM swap fraud, also known as SIM splitting, the specialist Data Law solicitors at JMW can provide legal advice to help you seek compensation.
+If you have fallen victim to SIM swap fraud, also known as SIM splitting or SIM jacking, the specialist Data Law solicitors at JMW can provide legal advice to help you seek compensation.

 Our mobile phones are one of our most important possessions, they give us the ability to access bank accounts, home utilities accounts, social media accounts and even pay at the checkout.
 Imagine if a fraudster or gang were able to access the functionality that your mobile phone provides.

 Sadly, SIM swap is increasing yet it’s something that you only hear about when it happens to you.
 By that time, it’s too late.